-Each speaker shared their own experiences of navigating the immigration policy and the hostile environment exploring themes such as children’s rights, public pressures, the role of the media, Home Office policy and unlawful detention.
+Each speaker shared their own experiences of navigating immigration policy and the hostile environment, exploring themes such as children’s rights, public pressures, the role of the media, Home Office policy and unlawful detention.

 “More often than not, it seems that parents are detained as a matter of course, and any section 55 consideration appears to be nothing more than just a tick box exercise” – Nick Beales on how the Home Office safeguards children.